Common questions about prostate cancer screening

 - Risk of adverse pathology (>4+3 or pT3+) elsewhere in the prostate

-See a sample Oncotype DX GPS result report and learn more about interpreting these results.
+See a sample GPS result report and learn more about interpreting these results.

 The Decipher Biopsy test analyzes 22 RNA biomarkers associated with metastatic progression including: cell cycle progression, immune system activity/response, androgen signaling, metabolism and cancer blood vessel formation potential.
-You should always discuss the results of your test with your physician.
+Patients should always discuss the results of their test with their physician.
 In general, results of the Decipher Biopsy test are presented as follows:

 - Overall genomic cancer risk